CSCN8020/playground/lec3_DP/README.md

 2. The solution may have a slightly different structure or more methods, this is meant to clarify the steps

+3. Important for usage, the gridlworld environment was isolated into a separate files (`value_iteration_agent.py` and `gridworld.py`) to allow for more flexibility of using it in your work.

 ## Directions